heypuni/Data-Analysis-Portfolio/README.md

 ## Certificates
-The best way to showcase skills is by doing and sharing your job done but sometimes certificates appear to be as an indirect result.
-Here's a list of the ones I have (in reverse-chronological order (date of completion in brackets):
+The best way to showcase skills is by doing and sharing your job well-done but sometimes certificates can be indirect results.
+Here's a list of the ones I have: <br>

-Google Data Analytics Professional Certificate (Coursera - Google) Tableau (Coursera - University of California, Davis) Python for Data Science (Coursera - University of Colorado Boulder)
+Google Data Analytics Professional Certificate (Coursera - Google)(2025)

 ## Contacts
-LinkedIn: @gabbyevalinf
+LinkedIn: @gabbyevalinf <br>
 Email: gabbyevalinf@gmail.com